Balayage, Gray Coverage & Bespoke Hair Color in NYC

 What I Actually Believe

-With over 35 years in the chair, a few things have stopped being opinions for me and started being convictions:
+With over 35 years in the chair, a few things have settled into place for me — fewer opinions now, more just how I see the work:

-• Color should look like it grew there, not like it was done to you.
+Color should look like it grew there, not like it was applied.

 The Work